lepiku/arch-dotfiles/docs/backup.md

 > WORK IN PROGRESS

-My google drive free storage is almost full and I don't want to pay a monthly subscription to backup my photos and videos from my phone.
+My google drive free account storage is almost full and I don't want to pay a monthly subscription to backup my photos and videos from my phone.
+So I decided to create my own backup.

-After it is done, here are the steps to backup your gallery from your phone:
+After it is done, here are the steps to backup my gallery from my phone:

-1. Connect your phone to computer 1 (main backup).
+1. Connect my phone to computer 1 (main backup).
    ```text
    Phone >---(USB Cable or local network)---> Computer 1
    ```
-2. Copy files from your phone to computer 1.
+2. Copy files from my phone to computer 1 (`/backup/backup-1/*`).
 3. (optional) Create a btrfs snapshot in computer 1.
-   This is optional because a snapshot will automatically be created when you ran the `btrbk` command on step 5.
+   > This is optional because a snapshot will automatically be created when I ran the `btrbk` command on step 5.
 4. Connect computer 1 (main backup) to computer 2 (second backup).
-   You can either connect them to the same network or with a network cable.
+   I can either connect them to the same network or with a network cable.
    ```text
    Computer 1 >--(Network cable or local network)--> Computer 2
    ```
-5. Run the `btrbk` command from computer 2 to sync the files with computer 2.
+5. Run the `btrbk` command from computer 2 to sync the files with computer 1.
-6. Delete backed up files from your phone to free its storage.
+6. **Done!** My files are backed up and I could delete backed up files from my phone to free its storage.

-### Considerations
+## 1. Considerations

-There are some things you want to consider before creating this backup setup.
+There are some things to consider before creating this backup strategy.

 Why:

-- I already have 2 computers (a desktop PC and a laptop) with free space for backup
+The reason I choose this backup strategy is because I already have 2 computers (a desktop PC and a laptop) with free storage space, both running linux with one of them (desktop PC) already using btrfs.
-- With slight modification, you can also use the same program to backup with:
-  - 1 computer (Desktop PC or laptop) and 1 external hard drive
-  - 2 external hard drive (if you don't want to store the backup on the computer hard drive) and a linux computer only to run program backup and sync the files between them.

 What it **CAN** do:

-- Backup your data on separate computers.
+- Backup my data on separate computers.
-- Restore your data when one of your drive or computer broke.
+- Restore my data when one of my drive or computer broke.
 - Sync backup without an internet connection.
+- With slight modification, I can also use the same program to backup with:
+  - 1 computer (Desktop PC or laptop) and 1 external hard drive
+  - 2 external hard drive and a linux computer for running the backup program.

 What it **CAN'T** do:

-- **Frequent backup of your gallery.**
+- Frequent backup:
-  You need to connect your phone to computer 1 and later connect computer 1 to computer 2 to completely backup the files.
+  I need to connect my phone to computer 1 and later connect computer 1 to computer 2 to backup (create 2 copies of the same file).

   ```
   Computer 1 >--(Network cable or local network)--> Computer 2
   ```

-### Requirements
+### 1.1.
+Requirements

 I installed this programs for my backup configuration: